Archfx/epsilon/README.md

 fastboot flash system aosp-arm64-ab-gapps-15.0-[[version]].img fastboot reboot
 ```
-5. Enable the following settings from the developer options and perform a manual reboot.
+5. When the device is booted, perform a manual reboot to apply the first-time configurations correctly.
-> - Force activities to be resizable
-> - Enable freeform windows
-> - Enable non-resizable in multi-window

 6. Once you flash a **duo-de** version using the above steps, subsequent updates will be received using OTA.
 You can check updates using ``settings -> system -> system updates``.
    > If prompted to select the default updater, select `PHH treble updater` for always.
 7. Enable the ideal `Treble Settings` as outlined [here](https://github.com/Archfx/duo-de/discussions/81).